 - Tachycardia.
 Fast or irregular heartbeat; over 100 beats per minute.

 - Bradycardia.
-Unusually slow heart rate.
+Unusually slow heart rate, fewer than 60 beats per minute.

 - Extrasystole.
 Occasional extra heartbeat.